umarbutler/open-australian-legal-corpus-creator/README.md

 * `-o`/`--output`: The path to the Corpus.
 Defaults to a file named `corpus.jsonl` in the current working directory.
 * `-d`/`--data_dir`: The path to the directory in which Corpus data should be stored.
 Defaults to the user's data directory as determined by [`platformdirs.user_data_dir`](https://github.com/platformdirs/platformdirs#the-problem) (on Windows, this will be `C:/Users/<username>/AppData/Local/Umar Butler/Open Australian Legal Corpus`).
 * `-n`/`--num_threads`: The number of threads to use for OCRing PDFs with `tesseract`.
 Defaults to the number of logical CPUs on the system minus one, or one if there is only one logical CPU.
-* `m`/`--max-concurrent-ocr`: The maximum number of batches of pages of PDFs that may be OCR'd concurrently.
+* `m`/`--max-concurrent-ocr`: The maximum number of PDFs that may be OCR'd concurrently.
 Defaults to 1.

 As an example, if you wanted to output the Corpus to `~/corpus/oalc.jsonl`, save Corpus data to `~/app_data/oalc/` and scrape only the Federal Court of Australia and Federal Register of Legislation, you would run:
 ```bash